julieqiu/exp/librarianx/doc/config-commands.md

    - Clear error messages

 4. **Separation of concerns** - Config handles settings, not APIs
+   - `librarian create` - Create new editions with initial APIs
-   - `librarian new` - Add libraries and APIs
+   - `librarian add` - Add more APIs to existing editions (incremental)
-   - `librarian remove` - Remove libraries and APIs
+   - `librarian remove` - Remove editions and APIs
    - `librarian config` - Manage settings and file patterns

 5. **Scriptable** - Perfect for automation